Recruit Constable

 Qualifications & Prerequisites

-To qualify as a Special Municipal Constable applicant, you must meet the following requirements:
+To qualify as a Recruit Constable applicant, you must meet the qualifications and prerequisites listed below.

 Qualifications